 Communication is an essential key to the successful integration of business processes.
 To solve the business process integration problem, common electronic communication standards (a common language) must be established within the energy industry and adopted within individual organisations.

-EFET has selected the Settlement matching process as another area for standardisation building on the work of the eCM and eRR project and extending the coverage of EFETs standards into another process area.
+Energy Traders Europe has selected the Settlement matching process as another area for standardisation building on the work of the eCM and eRR project and extending the coverage of standards developed by Energy Traders Europe into another process area.
 This project is called the eSM (“Electronic Settlement Matching”) project and is driven by the need for the Back Office to improve the quality of Settlement data and related processes (mainly the invoicing process) within counterparty organisations for the overall benefit of each company and the broader industry.

 It is expected that further standardisation work will be done to facilitate the electronic exchange of data to further increase efficiency in the European Energy Industry.